 What you notice and don’t notice is as important as pausing and taking the time to reflect to begin with.

 A crucial part of learning is reflection, and teaching is, ironically, grounded in learning.
 John Dewey said, “We do not learn from experience…we learn from reflecting on experience.”
 This is not something that I personally had always done, but over the last few years it has become a catalyst for my growth as a teacher.

 Why?
 Because it’s informative for evaluating the methods being used in class and the impact these methods are having on the students.
 But more importantly, it helps to bring focus to the impact of my interactions with and responses to students as well.
-My goal is to do the best that I can, and part of that is to think about what I could have done different and if different would’ve been better.
+My goal is to do the best that I can, and part of that is to think about what I could have done differently and if different would’ve been better.

 Driving home I think, “If I could start the day over again, what would I do differently and why?”